Iyappan97/react-app-test/readme.txt

 Github to docker image push automation
-                - Project by Iyappan......the end
+                - Project by Iyappan......the end  card